wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 Returns a list of usage details for each API over time for each time granularity within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `apiUsageOvertimeFilter` parameter to further filter the results.
+Optionally, you can configure the
+<code>apiUsageOvertimeFilter</code> parameter to further filter the results.

 </td>
 </tr>